 Your copy should communicate how your product or service can solve your audience's problem.
 If you aren't converting, you should check and see how well your copy is written.

-8. Incorporate multimedia elements to your landing pages.
+11. Incorporate multimedia elements into your landing pages.

 Have you ever ordered something at a restaurant and when it came out, it looked completely different than what you imagined?